bcoles/kasld/docs/usage.md

 image (riscv64, s390), and by the lowest module address a leak discloses, which caps where the region can start.

-No leak is required for any of that: the sample above resolves the row to 1025 candidates with no module address in evidence at all.
+No leak is required for any of that: with no module address in evidence at all, the sample below still narrows the row from the architectural band to the 1025 positions the allocator's window admits — as a `likely` row, since that window is the allocator's habit rather than a bound the architecture enforces.

 The direct-map base is likewise fixed off x86_64, but still resolved: on a 32-bit kernel it is the VMSPLIT, read from the boot config or narrowed by an